-- ensure that the complainant is fully updated at each stage of the procedure; - liaise with staff members, headteacher, Chair of Governors, Clerk and Trust (if appropriate) to ensure the smooth running of the complaints procedure; - be aware of issues regarding: - o sharing third party information; - additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person. - keep records.
+• ensure that the complainant is fully updated at each stage of the procedure;

+- liaise with staff members, headteacher, Chair of Governors, CEO, Governance Professional and Trust (if appropriate) to ensure the smooth running of the complaints procedure;

+- be aware of issues regarding:

+- sharing third party information;

+- additional support.
+This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person.

+- keep records.

-Clerk to the Governing Body
+Governance Professional to the Governing Body/Trust Board

-The Clerk is the contact point for the complainant and the committee and should:
+The Governance Professional is the contact point for the complainant and the committee and should: